-Fulbright English Teaching Assistant (ETA) Program
+Fulbright English Teaching Assistantships (FET) Program

 PHOTO: Fulbright English Teachers having with their students.

 The Fulbright English Teaching Assistant Grant provides participants the opportunity to assist in the teaching of English in rural Nepali government schools and immerse in the local culture through village and the home stays.
 The Nepal Fulbright FET program seeks applicants who are able to be flexible while functioning in an under-resourced school environment and who are eager to immerse in local culture.

 English Teaching Assistants arrive in February/March to participate in an orientation that will include Nepali language training and technical training for one month prior to their placements with English teachers in Nepali government schools.
 FETs will be working in their respective schools from April through January.

 FETs are articulate and flexible graduating seniors, recent graduates or Master’s students who demonstrate a high level of maturity, an excitement about cultural immersion in Nepal, and the initiative to assist English teachers at the elementary, or lower or higher secondary level.

 All living arrangements for FETs are in village home stays with Nepali families, and school placements are in rural Nepali government schools with Nepali counterpart teachers, candidates must possess an excitement about cultural interactions in Nepal.
 Candidates must be native English-speakers and without dependents.

 Candidates with degrees in English, Education, or TEFL/applied linguistics, Anthropology, Asian Studies are preferred, but candidates from all majors are welcome to apply.
 Previous teaching/tutoring experience is preferred.
 Facilities in most Nepali public schools are extremely basic, especially so in rural schools where FETs work; therefore, applicants must demonstrate flexibility, resourcefulness, and the ability to adapt well.
 A sense of humor goes a long way.